 UPS Expanding International Alcohol Service

-On July 31, 2017, UPS reported that customers using UPS Express™ can ship alcohol directly to consumers in many new countries around the globe.
+On July 31, 2017, UPS reported that customers using UPS Express™ can now ship alcohol internationally to customers directly.
 In fact, according to the press release, “UPS is helping wineries reach consumers living in 24 of the top 35 wine importing countries and distilleries in nine of the top 25 spirit importing countries.”

 Here’s the updated list of countries where alcohol can be delivered:

 Countries That Accept B2C Alcohol Shipments*

 *See the UPS guide for restrictions by country.

 Shipping alcohol overseas can easily be done with ShipStation.
 The only requirements UPS has for the shipper before shipping with ShipStation are:

 - They must have a contract signed with UPS that states they can and will ship alcohol